Elisamariani12/TransHI/README.md

-# TransHI
+# TransHySeCo
-### An Iterative Pipeline for Embedding Knowledge Graphs.
+### A Hybrid Self-Correcting Approach for Embedding Knowledge Graphs.

-This repository pertains to my thesis, the objective of which is to devise a new method for embedding knowledge graphs (KGs).
-The method conceived is termed "TransHI", which is an iterative pipeline that incorporates not only an innovative training algorithm but also a pre-processing phase and a mechanism to generate varied training data for use across multiple iterations of the pipeline.
-Specifically, the training algorithm introduces the "hybrid" aspect of this approach: negative triples are generated based either on structure or on ontological knowledge.
-This approach became imperative as ontologies might not cover information related to all entities and relationships within the graph.
-A hybrid strategy that amalgamates both ontological insights and structural aspects permits a more comprehensive utilization of the KG’s data.

-The creation of TransHI, particularly its training algorithm, was inspired by the TransOWL algorithm (https://github.com/Keehl-Mihael/TransROWL-HRS).
-TransOWL is an embedding algorithm that leverages the ontology knowledge associated with KGs to generate negative triples.
-Recognizing areas for enhancement in TransOWL, a novel training algorithm was constructed.
+This repository pertains to the study conducted at the LISN laboratory of Université Paris Saclay, the objective of which is to devise a new method for embedding knowledge graphs (KGs).
+The method conceived is termed "TransHySeCo": a Hybrid and Self-correcting new approach for embedding knowledge graphs.
+TransHySeCo is based on a hybrid training to learn the KG embeddings using both the domain semantics and the topology underlying the graph structure.
+Moreover, it is self-correcting, generating new negative triples leveraging the embeddings from previous training iterations and (quasi-)true negatives obtained with the ontology-based negative generation method proposed in this paper.
+These new true negative triples are paired with the corresponding positive ones in a subsequent training step.
+The self-correction terminates when there is no new (quasi-)true negative triple generable.
+We define, implement and evaluate the whole framework, including the three main phases: pre-processing, training and negative triples update where the latter is a prerequisite for the self-correct training.
+To assess TransHySeCo, we conducted numerous experiments on benchmark datasets and evaluated the quality of the embeddings for link prediction purposes compared to TransE, TransOWL, TransR and TransROWL.
+The results position TransHySeCo as a promising solution for knowledge graph embedding.

 ### TransHI - overview